 Mr. Huneycutt received his academic training with a Bachelor of Music from the University of Texas at Arlington, and a Master of Music in instrumental conducting from Texas Christian University (TCU).
 He has had teaching opportunities served at TCU, Prosper High School, William B. Travis High School, and Lake Highlands High School.

 Mr. Huneycutt’s concert ensembles have received superior division ratings at the University Interscholastic League Concert & Sight-reading contests, and have earned distinction as "Best in Class" at various regional concert festivals.
 Mr. Huneycutt’s marching ensembles have earned trips to the UIL State Marching Contest and have been consistent Bands of America Regional and Grand National finalists.

-Ellis Hampton is currently the Percussion Coordinator and Associate Director of Bands at Guyer High School in Denton, TX.
-In addition to coordinating all percussion education for the cluster, he serves as the Director of the Marching band and Winter Drum Line.
+Ellis Hampton was the Percussion Coordinator and Associate Director of Bands at Guyer High School in Denton, TX.
+In addition to coordinating all percussion education for the cluster, he served as the Director of the Marching band and Winter Drum Line.
 Ellis earned his Doctorate of Musical Arts in Percussion Performance at the University of North Texas under Mark Ford and received his Bachelors and Masters Degrees in Percussion Performance at the University of Kentucky under James B. Campbell.